Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-Branch-and-Simulate is a variant of logic-based Benders decomposition.
-In this section we will outline LBBD in general.
-Consider an optimization problem of the following form, which we call the \emph{original problem} (OP):
+To set the stage for the problem we are interested in, in this section we will provide a general mathematical framework for the LBBD method.
+Consider an optimisation problem of the following form, which we call the \emph{original problem} (OP):